flamewave000/discord-overlay/README.md

+> [!warning]
+> # Obsolete
+> **With the latest changes to Discord, they have fixed the issue my program was meant to solve.
+Which is to allow you to see a discord overlay over any program.
+Specifically when playing web games such as on Roll20 or FoundryVTT.**

 # Discord Overlay

 This overlay host is to provide a desktop overlay for when you're playing games in the browser and still want to see who's talking (such as TTRPGs on FoundryVTT or Roll20).